 It’s early days for us and we hope to keep the cottage pretty much as it is with the addition of some new touches and a planned redecoration at the end of August.
 We can’t get in before then as it’s fully booked.

 I am a professional photographer and filmmaker and as such, Mull is a very exciting place to stay.
-Wildlife is my passion, otters especially and whilst natural history is not my day job, it’s certainly my relaxation.
-It’s great to be able to use all my work cameras on my interest on Mull.
+Wildlife is my passion, otters especially but I’m also becoming a bit obsessed with Oystercatchers!

 My week staying as a guest was pretty amazing.
 I sat in my portable hide for a couple of hours waiting for otters and was not disappointed.
 I filmed a young otter just a few feet from where I was sitting.
 I then sat by the wood burner back in the cottage editing my footage.
 I may of had a wee whisky in the process… I also had my spotting scope set up at the door and watched the otters on other days whilst feeling the warmth of the wood burner on my back.
 Pretty relaxing, I can tell you.